ericcornelissen/eslint-plugin-top/SECURITY.md

 |   1.x.x | 2023-09-01  |
 |   0.x.x | 2023-05-26  |

-_This table only includes information on versions `<4.0.0`._

 ## Reporting a Vulnerability

-To report a security issue in the latest version of a supported version range, either (in order of preference):
+To report a security issue in a supported version or the development head of the project, either:

 - [Report it through GitHub][new github advisory], or
 - Send an email to [security@ericcornelissen.dev] with the terms "SECURITY" and